rust-lang/rfcs/text/0000-target-feature-runtime.md

 # Summary
 [summary]: #summary

-Right now, only `#![std]` Rust libraries and binaries can perform target-feature detection at run-time via the stable APIs provided by the `is_..._feature_detected!("target-feature")` macros in `libstd`.
+Right now, the `is_..._feature_detected!("target-feature")` macros exported by `libstd` are the only proper way in which Rust libraries and binaries can perform runtime target-feature detection.

-This RFC extends that support to allow `#![no_std]` binaries and libraries (e.g. like `libcore` and `liballoc`) to perform target-feature detection at run-time as well.
+This RFC extends that support to `#![no_std]` libraries by moving the target-feature detection macros to `libcore`.
+This enables all Rust libraries, including `libcore`, to perform target-feature detection at run-time.

-This proposal achieves that by exposing the API from `libcore` and by allowing users to provide their own run-time for performing target-feature detection.
-If no user-defined run-time is provided, a fallback is provided. `libstd` provides a target-feature detection run-time, preserving the current stable Rust behavior.

-This enables all Rust code to use the stable target-feature detection APIs, while allowing final binary artifacts to customize its behavior to satisfy their use-cases.
+The implementation proposed can be, as an extension, stabilized.
+This would allow `#![no_std]` binaries to provide their own target-feature-detection run-time.
+This would allow `#![no_std]` binaries to benefit from target-feature-detection as well.

 # Motivation
 [motivation]: #motivation